If you are interested in the workings of the human mind, mathematical skills can be invaluable in unlocking its secrets.

-In Psychology you will explore why humans and animals think and behave as they do, with topics including cognitive psychology and abnormal psychiatry.
+In Psychology you will explore why humans and animals think and behave as they do, with topics including:

-In Mathematics you will develop a thorough grounding in topics and techniques such as differential equations and probability.
+In Mathematics you will develop a thorough grounding in topics and techniques such as:

-You can deepen your understanding with advanced topics linked to the research interests of our staff, such as forensic psychology and statistical inference.
+You will have the opportunity to deepen your understanding with advanced topics linked to the research interests of our staff, such as forensic psychology and statistical inference.

 Quality and rankingQuality and ranking

 Mathematics and statistics at Newcastle achieved an impressive 95% overall student satisfaction score in the National Student Survey 2015.
 Maths and Stats also ranks 11th overall in the UK for research (Research Excellence Framework 2014).

 Psychology at Newcastle is highly regarded, achieving a 97% overall student satisfaction score and ranking us 4th in the UK in the 2015 National Student Survey.
 We also rank in the top 10 UK universities in The Times and Sunday Times University Guide 2016.
 In the QS World University Rankings by Subject 2016, Psychology ranks in the top 200 universities in the world.